EvilMangos/claude-code-plugins-mcp/README.md

 This server provides tools for storing and retrieving workflow reports and signals during Claude Code plugin execution.
 It enables plugins to persist state across different workflow steps such as requirements gathering, planning, implementation, testing, and code review.

+## Related Projects

+This MCP server is designed to work with [claude-code-plugins](https://github.com/EvilMangos/claude-code-plugins) - a collection of workflow plugins for Claude Code that use this server for state persistence.

 ## Installation

 ```bash